ckaarle/FindYourNGO/Backend/findyourngo/README.md

 This is to prevent individual comments from being weighted disproportionately.

 ## When will the score be calculated?
-During the initial data import, the score will be calculated.
+During the initial data import, the score will be calculated for each NGO.
 There also exists a URL to recalculate the score for all NGOs in the database if necessary (e.g. if the score calculation was modified).

-There is currently no feature that would automatically recalculate the score, for example when an object is saved to the database.
-Instead, use the `TWCalculator` to calculate the new trustworthiness score after changes to the NGO's data were made.
- It is possible to include a recalculation of the tw score into the `save`-method of database objects.
-This should be discussed further.
+The score is recalculated for a single NGO, when a new user rating is saved to the database and when an existing user rating is updated or deleted.
+In the future, a recalculation of the score for each NGO will be performed automatically in fixed intervals.
+This ensures, that the scores will be kept up-to-date, even if no changes are being made to to specific NGOs, which would trigger a single recalculation.